 If you’re planning a DIY home solar or battery storage installation in the UK, knowing how to register your system with your local Distribution Network Operator (DNO) is essential.
 This process ensures your installation is safe and complies with regulations for grid-connected energy devices.
 Here’s a straightforward guide for homeowners.
-The great news is that DIYers can also register their system without depending on certified installers.
+DIYers can register their system without depending on certified installers.

 Determine Your System Size and DNO Application Type